 You’ve found a great passage from a source that covers some of the material you want to have in your presentation.
 However; the passage is very long and you don’t want to have to put the entire passage in quotes.
 You definitely don’t want to plagiarize.
 A summary might be a good option for you.
 A summary is a short restatement of the material in your own words.
 It should be much shorter than the actual material being used.
 For example, a summary of an entire chapter can often be summarized in about a paragraph.
 The goal of the summary is to mention all the main points so that the reader has a general idea about the material without getting into all the details.
 The idea here is to put the material in your own words and give credit to the source.

 Let’s look at a simple example.
 The following material is from Mary Lou Constantine’s, Climate Change Will Force the Relocation of Animal Species.
 Now take a look at a possible summary.
 Note that the summary is much shorter and gives the author credit at the end.
 It also does not use the language from the source.

 One way of doing a summary is to pretend you are explaining to a friend what the source was about and you only have one minute to do it!
 The key is to put the material in your own words and then give credit to the author.

 Method Number 2: Paraphrase

 Let’s look at another example from Mary Lou Constantine’s Climate Change Will Force the Relocation of Animal Species.
 Now let’s look at one possible paraphrase.
-Notice that the paraphrase captures the meaning of the meaning of the material but does not use the structure or the words of the source.
+Notice that the paraphrase captures the meaning of the material but does not use the structure of the words of the source.